apache/accumulo-website/_docs-2-0/development/proxy.md

 The proxy API allows the interaction with Accumulo with languages other than Java.
 A proxy server is provided in the codebase and a client can further be generated.
-The proxy API can also be used instead of the traditional [ZooKeeperInstance] class to provide a single TCP port in which clients can be securely routed through a firewall, without requiring access to all tablet servers in the cluster.
+The proxy API can also be used instead of the traditional [Connector] class to provide a single TCP port in which clients can be securely routed through a firewall, without requiring access to all tablet servers in the cluster.